oracle-livelabs/oml/oml4py-adb/dstore-script-repo/dstore-script-repo.md

 Estimated Time: 20 minutes

 ### About datastores
-Datastores exist in the user’s Oracle database schema.
+Datastores exist in the user’s Oracle AI Database schema.
 A datastore, and the objects it contains, persist in the database until explicitly deleted.
 By using a datastore, you can store Python objects in a named datastore entry.
 This named datastore can then be used in subsequent Python sessions, and even be made available to other users or programs by granting/revoking read permissions.

 Python objects, including Oracle Machine Learning for Python (OML4Py) proxy objects, exist for the duration of the current Python session unless you explicitly save them.
 You can save one or more Python objects, including OML proxy objects, to a named datastore and then load those objects in a later Python session.
 This is also useful when using embedded Python execution.
 By using a datastore, you can: